magit/magit/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 title:
 name: Feature request
-about: Suggest a new feature
+about: Suggest a new feature. ⚠ PLEASE DO NOT USE THIS FOR SUPPORT REQUESTS. ⚠
 ---

 Before you ask for a new feature to be added to Magit or for an existing feature to be improved, please make sure that what are asking for does not already exist by consulting the documentation [1].